peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     PUT /remoteStorage/api/john.doe/calendar/2012/10/24 HTTP/1.1

 requires `calendar:rw` permissions.
-The `calendar` part of the scope refers to the first directory after the *userRoot*.
+The `calendar` part of the scope refers to the first directory after the *storageRoot*.
 This scope is also valid for the `public` directory, so the same scope is valid for the next request:

     PUT /remoteStorage/api/john.doe/public/calendar/2012/10/24 HTTP/1.1